Khawlab23/reason-based-refusal-eval/README.md

-real-estate assistant pressured to redline by race, a trading assistant fed insider information), they fixed the model's first response to the unethical pressure as either a **refusal** ("I'm sorry, I can't assist with that") or a **rebuttal** (an explicit ethical rebuke — not just an added explanation, an active pushback).
+real-estate assistant pressured to redline by race, a trading assistant fed insider information), they fixed the model's first response to the unethical pressure as either a **refusal** ("I'm sorry, I can't assist with that") or a **rebuttal** (an explicit ethical rebuke and an active pushback).
 They then sent a follow-up pressure message and measured the *next* response.
 Rebuttals nearly eliminated bad behavior and missing/inconsistent reasoning in that follow-up turn; refusals led to much higher rates of both.
-"Reason-based deception" specifically means an inconsistency between a model's chain-of-thought reasoning and the output that follows it — not variation in stated reasons across separate resamples.
+"Reason-based deception" specifically means an inconsistency between a model's chain-of-thought reasoning and the output that follows it.

 Experiment 1 below is adjacent evaluation work inspired by the paper's broader theme.
 Experiment 2 is a direct, faithful extension targeting a